LibrariesHacked/librarymap/README.md

 # Library map

-UK public libraries map displaying library branches where the data is published to the standard library schema.
+A map of UK public libraries where the data is published to the standard [library locations schema](https://schema.librarydata.uk/libraries).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started